andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 | maf_window_size     | Used in the moving average filter (maf) applied to the probabilities before output                           |
 |                     | Default is  69 - epoch_length, i.e. 53 for 16 sec window                                                     |

-Further details are given in the paper [1]
+Further details can be found in the paper [1]
 ___

 ## 7. License